Is the Hemp Ban Delayed in 2026?

 The short version

-• There is a live request to change it.
-On June 24, 2026 the White House asked Congress to either replace or delay it.
+- The White House has asked for a change.
+On June 24, 2026 it asked Congress to either replace or delay Section 781.
 That is a request, not a law.

 What the enacted statute actually does